odoo/documentation/accounting/overview/main_concepts/in_odoo.rst

 Accrual and Cash Basis Methods
 ==============================

-Odoo support both accrual and cash basis reporting.
+Odoo supports both accrual and cash basis reporting.
 This allows you to report income / expense at the time transactions occur (i.e., accrual basis), or when payment is made or received (i.e., cash basis).

 Multi-companies
 ===============

-Odoo allows to manage several companies within the same database.
+Odoo allows one to manage several companies within the same database.
 Each company has its own chart of accounts and rules.
 You can get consolidation reports following your consolidation rules.